 The cost to apply ranges from $175 for one program to $355 for five programs.
 You’ll find complete details at caspaonline.

-- Your official GRE scores by October 1.
+- Your official GRE scores must be received by September 1.
 (Scores are acceptable within five years of taking the exam.)
 Our GRE school code is 6686.

 - TOEFL scores if you’re an international student

-After reviewing applications, the Admissions Committee narrows the group of candidates and invites approximately 100 to visit campus between September and January for in-person interviews.
-The interview schedule is full of activities.
+After reviewing applications, the Admissions Committee invites approximately 180 to visit campus between September and January for in-person interviews.

-The evening before features a “meet and greet” event with faculty and current students.
+The evening before features a “meet and greet” event with faculty, staff, students, and alumni.
 The next day, you’ll participate in 10 seven-minute mini-interviews on a range of topics.
-You’ll also meet with current students, take a campus tour, and be our guest for a box lunch and financial aid presentation.
+You’ll also meet with current students, take a campus tour, have lunch, and a financial aid presentation.

 As You Apply